History of the Republic of China: Nanjing decade (1928–1937)

 The "Nanjing Decade" of 1928-37 was one of consolidation and accomplishment under the leadership of the Nationalists, with a mixed but generally positive record in the economy, social progress, development of democracy and cultural creativity.
 Some of the harsh aspects of foreign concessions and privileges in China were moderated through diplomacy.
 In May 1930 the government regained the right to set its tariff, which before then had been set by the foreign powers.

 The Nationalist Government also acted energetically to modernize the legal and penal systems, stabilize prices, amortize debts, reform the banking and currency systems, build railroads and highways, improve public health facilities, legislate against traffic in narcotics and augment industrial and agricultural production.
 On 3 November 1935, the government instituted the fiat currency (fapi) reform, immediately stabilizing prices and also raising revenues for the government.
 Great strides also were made in education and, in an effort to help unify Chinese society, in a program to popularize Modern Standard Chinese and overcome other varieties of Chinese.
 Newspapers, magazines and book publishing flourished, and the widespread establishment of communications facilities further encouraged a sense of unity and pride among the people.

+Laws were passed and campaigns mounted to promote the rights of women.
+A generation of educated and professional new women emerged after the inclusion of girls in the state school system and after women students were admitted at the University of Beijing in 1920, and in the 1931 Civil Code, women were given equal inheritance rights, banned forced marriage and gave women the right to control their own money and initiate divorce.